Doris Totten Chase

 Doris Totten Chase (29 April 1923 – 13 December 2008) was an American painter, teacher, and sculptor.
 She was a member of the Northwest School.
-Chase had a substantial career as a painter and sculptor before she set off for New York, where she made video art.
+Chase had a career as a painter and sculptor before moving to New York, where she made video art.

 Early years

-Chase was born Doris Mae Totten, the only daughter of a Seattle attorney.
-She attended Ravenna Grade School, and graduated from Roosevelt High School in 1941.
-From 1941 to 1943 she studied architecture at the University of Washington, pledging the Chi Omega sorority before dropping out of college in 1943 to marry Elmo Chase, a lieutenant in the U.S. Navy.
+Chase was born Doris Mae Totten and graduated from Roosevelt High School in 1941.
+From 1941 to 1943 she studied architecture at the University of Washington before dropping out of college in 1943 to marry Elmo Chase, a lieutenant in the U.S. Navy.

 Art career

 To support her family, which had grown to two children, Chase taught painting and design at Edison Technical School.
 Chase was accepted into Women Painters of Washington in 1951.
 She remained a member until the mid-1960s.

-Northwest painter Kenneth Callahan, in an article for The Seattle Times, reviewed Chase's first solo exhibition in 1956 at the Otto Seligman Gallery, and called Chase "a serious and talented young painter."

 An early steel sculpture, the 4.6 m tall Changing Form, was commissioned for Kerry Park on Queen Anne Hill, in 1971.

 In 1972 she moved to New York.
 She began creating video art, using computer imaging when video art was new.
 Chase was encouraged by the video artist, Nam June Paik, to explore video art and during 1973 to 1974, she participated in the Experimental Television Center’s Residency Program.

 She began by integrating her sculptures with interactive dancers, using special effects to create dreamlike work.
 Victor Ancona said of Chase's dance videos, "Watching her tapes gave me the feeling of being transported to an enchanted, phosphorescent environment unceasingly in flux, a voyage I will long remember".

 Chase's most widely shown work is a series of 30-minute video dramas regarding older women's autonomy, titled By Herself.
 Table for One (1985), stars Geraldine Page in a voice-over monologue of a woman uneasy about dining alone, followed by Dear Papa (1986), starring Anne Jackson and her daughter Roberta Wallach.
 The third video was A Dancer (1987).
 Still Frame (1988) featured Priscilla Pointer and Robert Symonds.
 Sophie (1989) featured Joan Plowright as a woman who has just left her philandering husband to become "Sophie, reader of French tarot cards".
 The first two videos were presented at the Berlin and London Film Festivals in 1985 and 1986.
 Dear Papa won First Prize at Paris' 1986 Women's International Film Festival.